ssshusong/GLWaterlevel-Analyst/README.md

 # GLWaterlevel-Analyst
-This is an Open-Source Remote Sensing Toolbox situated in QGIS environment for Global Lake Water Level Analysis and Prediction.
-See below for how to install and use this toolbox .
+This is a python-based Open-Source Remote Sensing Toolbox situated in QGIS environment for Global Lake Water Level Analysis and Prediction.
+The following python packages are needed and will be installed automatically to the python environment when it is loaded the first time in QGIS.

+pandas
+geopandas
+podaac-data-subscriber
+datetime
+numpy
+requests
+json
+time
+ftplib
+netCDF4
+scipy
+pyproj
+xarray
+rioxarray
+geocube
+itertools
+cmdstanpy
+prophet
+statsmodels

+See below for how to install and use this toolbox.

 **1. Installation of QGIS and the “Integrate Altimetry” plugin**